How to Improve Productivity at Work with Spotify Playlists

 However, there are some other studies which have differing results.
 Even to go as far to say that music worsens productivity.
 Yet, these results fluctuated between certain genres and types of jobs.
 For example, music featuring lyrics is typically worse for jobs with heavy writing.
 Whereas for more visual roles, lyrics didn’t matter as much.

-The best Spotify playlist to Improve your productivity
+The best Spotify playlists to Improve productivity at work

 Alas, as curated by the Caffeinate Digital team, here it is.
-The greatest, funkiest, work-inspiring, grooviest, head-bopping, inspiring and best Spotify playlists to improve your productivity.
+The greatest, funkiest, work-inspiring, grooviest, head-bopping, inspiring and best Spotify playlists to improve productivity at work.
 So good that it will send it through the roof.
 Before we start, you should know that we’ve listed the name of the playlist, along with who’s recommended it and a general look into the playlists genre.
 Here are our top picks.

 Chose by: Alice